Man with briefcase stepping from low risk to high risk

 Global Pandemic and Health Crises

-If anything, COVID-19 taught us how a world health crisis can trigger deep business disruptions where the pandemic disturbs the world of supply chains again and again when consumer spending priorities shift dramatically, let alone the worst that can happen – the loss of human lives.
+If anything, COVID-19 taught us how a global health crisis can trigger deep business disruptions.
+The pandemic disturbs the world of supply chains repeatedly when consumer spending priorities shift dramatically, let alone the worst that can happen—the loss of human lives.

 Today, startups need to ‘future‑proof’ their businesses to ensure they can operate during pandemics.